ChickenProp/chickenprop.github.com/drafts/pause-ai-protest.md

 ---

-Occasionally there would be a call-and-response like, "do we want (bad thing) to happen? *NO!* Are we gonna stop it? *YES!*" I don't remember if I chimed in on the predictive claims about the future.
+Occasionally there would be a call-and-response like, "do we want Bad Thing to happen? *NO!* Are we gonna stop it? *YES!*" I don't remember if I chimed in on the predictive claims about the future.
 I felt kinda conflicted about it if I did.
-I know we weren't really being asked to make snap predictive judgements about the future and all come to the same answer and yell it out simultaneously, and I don't think anyone's going to hold it against my Brier score if we fail to stop (bad thing), but...
+I know we weren't really being asked to make snap predictive judgements about the future and all come to the same answer and yell it out simultaneously, and I don't think anyone's going to hold it against my Brier score if we fail to stop Bad Thing, but...
 I dunno.
 Autism.
 I endorse protest organizers continuing to use these calls-and-response until someone comes up with some better technology to do the thing they do.

 At one point a few people crossed through the walking line, and one of them said "we're not counter-protesters, we're just crossing".
 I thought that was mildly funny and mildly confusing, because why would we have thought they were counterprotesters?
 A few moments later one of them said "they didn't find that funny" in a tone that sounded to me like they thought we were offended.